dewdgi/wheel-hid-emulator/logics.md

 ## Full Logical Structure: Loops, Conditionals, and Control Flow

 This section documents all logical constructs in the codebase, including every loop, conditional, function, and major control flow structure, for strict audit and traceability.

+**Critical Note (as of Nov 2025):**
+All input reading and device I/O in the main loop (e.g., `input.Read()`) must be performed in non-blocking mode or be interruptible by signals (handle `EINTR`), to ensure the main loop remains responsive to both Ctrl+M (enable/disable) and Ctrl+C (shutdown).
+Blocking I/O without signal interruption can cause the main loop to hang, making the emulator unresponsive to user input and shutdown requests.

 ### `src/main.cpp`